goutamsaums/mlsi-summer-internship-2026/Day2_Pandas_Matplotlib/notes.md

 # Understanding After Day 2

-Pandas makes handling structured datasets much easier compared to manual processing in Python.
+Pandas makes working with structured datasets much easier compared to manual processing in Python.

-Matplotlib helps visualize data clearly using different types of plots like line plots, scatter plots, histograms, and time series graphs.
+Matplotlib helps visualize data clearly using line plots, scatter plots, histograms, bar charts, pie charts, and subplots.

-I understood how important data cleaning is before analysis and how visualization helps identify patterns, trends, and outliers in datasets.
+I understood how important data cleaning is before analysis and how visualization helps identify trends, relationships, distributions, and outliers in datasets.

 I still need more practice with advanced plotting customization and larger real-world datasets, but the basics are becoming much clearer now.